 When I hit my teens (along with many girls’ dreams) I couldn’t wait to gain my curves.
 The ‘girls’ (boobs), the hips, the bum – all the things that make you feel womanly, sexy and exuberant.
 Amazingly (and I’m sure many women will agree with this too), you sometimes get a little bit less, or a little bit more, than you bargained for.
 And for me, it’s the latter.

 Ever since my early 20’s, I’ve been a plus size bra.
-I’m not complaining at all – I’m happy, proud and content with the goods that god blessed me with – but I’ve always found it a real struggle to find lingerie I truly love.
+I’m not complaining at all – I’m happy, proud and content with the goods that god blessed me with – but I’ve always found it a real struggle to find lingerie I truly love, but luckily I found the Bets Bresast Tape that help me look better.
 If anything, I’ve found anything over a DD+ to feel and look somewhat ‘industrial’ and not as alluring compared to smaller cup sizes.
 I guess you can’t have it all…

 Then I discovered Chantelle.
 A brand with the most beautiful lingerie and a lovely story – dating back to 1876 and still being run by the same family (five generations later) today.